Anglican devotions

 Anglican devotions are private prayers and practices used by Anglican Christians to promote spiritual growth and communion with God.
 Among members of the Anglican Communion, private devotional habits vary widely, depending on personal preference and on their affiliation with low-church or high-church parishes.

 Private prayer and Bible reading are probably the most common practices of devout Anglicans outside church.
 Some base their private prayers on the Book of Common Prayer.

 Devotional practices among people and parishes who self-identify as Anglo-Catholic will naturally be different from those Anglicans who are Evangelical.
 Anglo-Catholics are likely to follow devotional customs familiar to the majority of Christians that have roots in the early and mediaeval periods as well as the contemporary form of devotion.
 These include daily prayer, particularly the Daily Office, and meditative and contemplative devotions hallowed by the centuries, e.g. the Rosary, the Stations of the Cross and Benediction of the Blessed Sacrament.
-Increasingly, Anglo-Catholics are discovering the spiritual riches of Eastern Christianity, e.g. praying with icons and the use of the Jesus Prayer.
+Increasingly, Anglo-Catholics are discovering the spiritual practices of Eastern Christianity, e.g. praying with icons and the use of the Jesus Prayer.
 Evangelical Anglicans have been strongly influenced by the Protestant Reformation and, in some cases, by pietistic, charismatic or Pentecostal habits.